vzellweg/threejs-hackathon/README.md

 That greensock is insanely simple to use and we should be using it on all our projects.
 I learned that the built-in Mac utility `sips` can be used in bash scripts to do batch file conversions.
 I learned some basic things about bash scripts.

+### Day 6

+#### What did I do?

+Added a cat model to my scene.
+Created a shape that deforms its vertices over time.
+Added attributions and resources in the Readme.
+Adjusted rate usage so inputs in debug panel do not cause jarring jumps in modulation.

+#### Any Trouble?

+Yeah there was a [change in Three.js a year ago that got rid of the BufferGeometry types](https://discourse.threejs.org/t/three-geometry-will-be-removed-from-core-with-r125/22401).
+So some of the older examples I found on stackoverflow did not work without modification.
+Once I figured it out I had a better understanding of three.js though.

+#### What did I learn?

+How to manipulate a geometry over time by editing it's vertices.
+How to load 3d models found on sketchfab.

 ## Attributions

 ### Models: